davidchesnut/sp-general-docs/docs/how-to-follow-people-by-using-the-javascript-object-model-in-sharepoint-2013.md

 ---
-title: How to: Follow people by using the JavaScript object model in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 2643c286-47c9-4a7a-9273-7474394477d6
+title: How to Follow people by using the JavaScript object model in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 2643c286-47c9-4a7a-9273-7474394477d6
 ---